Emile-Jn/tiss-curriculum-scraper/README.md

 To obtain a fresh version of `curriculum.tsv`, simply run `scraper.py`.

-Thanks to @dblasko for setting up Github Actions in `.github/workflows` so that the curriculum is updated every day at midnight and can be manually updated with one click.
+Thanks to [Daniel](https://github.com/dblasko) for setting up Github Actions in `.github/workflows` so that the curriculum is updated every day at midnight and can be manually updated with one click.